-The way rectangles are divided and ordered into sub-rectangles is dependent on the tiling algorithm used.
-Many tiling algorithms have been developed, but the "squarified algorithm" which keeps each rectangle as square as possible is the one commonly used.
+The way rectangles are divided and ordered into sub-rectangles depends on the tiling algorithm used.
+Many tiling algorithms have been developed, but the "squarified algorithm", which keeps each rectangle as square-like as possible is the one commonly used.

 Ben Shneiderman originally developed Treemaps as a way of visualising a vast file directory on a computer, without taking up too much space on the screen.
-This makes Treemaps a more compact and space-efficient option for displaying hierarchies, that gives a quick overview of the structure.
-Treemaps are also great at comparing the proportions between categories via their size.
+This makes Treemaps a more compact and space-efficient option for displaying hierarchies, that can give a quick overview of the hierarcal structure.
+Treemaps are also great at comparing the proportions between categories via their area size.

 Tools to Generate Visualisation

 D3.js Graph Gallery (D3.js)

 R Graph Gallery (R: treemap)